Tax Bracket Calculator

 2025 Federal Tax Brackets

 The IRS adjusts bracket thresholds annually for inflation.
-Here are the 2025 brackets across all three filing statuses this calculator supports:
+Here are the 2026 brackets (IRS Rev. Proc.
+2025-32) across all three filing statuses this calculator supports:

 Single Filers